Visalakshi-03/Visalakshi-03/README.md

 ### Hi there 👋 My name is Visalakshi.
-I am a GIS Analyst/ writer.
-You can find the shape files of the Indian and Canadian states and their relevant data here.
+I am a Spatial Analysis student.
+You can find shape files and data files in my repositories.

-Pronouns : She/her
 You can reach me at
 vishali.writes@gmail.com